jamesmunns/shared-rs/README.md

-# CMIM - Cortex-M Interrupt Data
+# CMID - Cortex-M Interrupt Data

 The following is the desired end goal of this project.
 We're not there yet.